BJSmithIEEE/AltHist/aircraft/Douglas_F-7_Super_Skylancer_in_Foreign_Service.md

 * English Electric: Offering the Lightning

 Operational test pilots—most notably the *Luftwaffe* evaluation team led by WWII aces Günther Rall and Johannes Steinhoff, alongside Swiss Alpine evaluation cadres—praised the Douglas delta.
-The F-7E offered double the internal fuel capacity of the Super Tiger and avoided the lethal, high-speed approach regimes and pitch-up tendencies of the Starfighter.
+The Super Skylancer offered double the internal fuel capacity of the Super Tiger and avoided the lethal, high-speed approach regimes and pitch-up tendencies of the Starfighter.
 However, the aircraft collided directly with the Lockheed overseas bribery network.
-Slush funds funneled to West German Defense Minister Franz Josef Strauss and Prince Bernhard of the Netherlands locked the F-104 into NATO consortium production, while Gaullist industrial policy legally mandated that the French Air Force procure Marcel Dassault’s Mirage III.

-Despite unanimous technical praise from military test cadres, the new-build **F-7E**, then **F5D-2E**, was completely shut out of continental European land-based air forces.
+Gaullist industrial policy legally mandated that the French Air Force procure Marcel Dassault’s Mirage III.
+The new-build **F-7E**, then **F5D-2E**, was completely shut out of continental European land-based air forces.

 **West Germany (*Luftwaffe*)**